nexml/nexml/perl/README.txt

 ACKNOWLEDGEMENTS

+The author would like to thank the BioPerl project for providing the community with a terrific toolkit that other software, such as this, can be built on (http://www.bioperl.org); Jason Caravas, Klaas Hartmann, Mark A. Jensen, Chase Miller and Aki Mimoto for their contributions (code and otherwise) to this project;
-The author would like to thank Jason Stajich for many ideas borrowed from BioPerl (http://www.bioperl.org), and Arne Mooers from the FAB* lab (http://www.sfu.ca/~fabstar) for comments and requests.
+and Arne Mooers from the FAB* lab (http://www.sfu.ca/~fabstar) for comments and requests.